220118-UTA-JAVA-GCP-EM/NotesAndDemos/Week2/sql.md

 -   This is not a programming language
 -   It is the underlying language used to query relational databases
--   English like syntax fir developers to manipulate data
+-   English like syntax for developers to manipulate data

 # Database Vendors